ctsrc/repotools/repotools/README.md

 ## Installation

-Precompiled binaries will be provided in the future.

-For now you'll need the Rust toolchain installed.

-If you don't have it already, head over to https://rustup.rs/ and follow the instructions there and then come back here.
+Precompiled binaries will be provided in the future, but for now you'll need to have the Rust toolchain installed.
+If you don't have the Rust toolchain installed already, head over to https://rustup.rs/ and follow the instructions there and then come back here.

 Once you have the Rust toolchain installed, simply run: